symbench/LSB-DesignOptimization/README.md

 # LSB-DesignOptimization
-Design optimization for high dimensional problem using latent spaceeeee
+Design optimization for high dimensional problem using latent space